LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-values(field1, ..., fieldN) stats pipe returns all the values (including empty values) for the mentioned log fields.
+values(field1, ..., fieldN) stats pipe function returns all the values (including empty values) for the mentioned log fields.
 The returned values are encoded in JSON array.

 For example, the following query returns all the values for the ip field over logs for the last 5 minutes: